bll123/di/README-5.txt

 2025-1-23 Releasing a very early beta version.
 Still a very long road ahead.
           The wiki is a bit raw.
 Almost no cross-platform testing has been done.
 The mkconfig tests are currently broken.
+2025-1-24 FreeBSD is now compiling w/cmake.
+This fixes a lot of cmake issues.

 Version 5.x beta